alexa-js/alexa-verifier-middleware/README.md

 An [express](https://www.npmjs.com/package/express) middleware that verifies HTTP requests sent to an Alexa skill are sent from Amazon.

+This module should work on node v4 and up, though we don't test on those platforms anymore.
+We guarantee support node v8 and up.

 ### Usage

 It is recommended that you attach all Alexa routes to an express Router.